-Warning!
-1.To prevent damage to your power supply or motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
-Be sure to connect these power connectors to the 24-pin and the two 8-pin power connectors on your motherboard for adequate power supply to your system.
-Failure to do so will void the manufacturer warranty on your power supply and motherboard.

-2. To avoid possible system overheating, be sure to provide adequate airflow to the system.
+- 1. To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin and two 8-pin power connectors.
+Be sure to connect these connectors to the 24-pin (JPW1) and the two 8-pin (JPW2,JPW3) power connectors on the motherboard.
+Failure in doing so will void the manufacturer warranty on your power supply and motherboard. - 2.
+To prevent system overheating, be sure to provide adequate airflow to the system.

-X8DTN+/X8DTN+-LR Quick Reference
+X8DAH+/X8DAH+-F/X8DAH+(-F)-LR Quick Reference